-Expat entrepreneurs who are thinking of starting a business overseas should expect another layer of complication to their expat taxes.
+Expat entrepreneurs who are thinking of starting a business overseas should expect another layer of complication to their expat taxes: how to report foreign self-employment income.
 Fortunately, that’s no reason to abandon your career dreams!
-Read our tips first to ensure you understand all the implications for your self-employment taxes.
+Read our tips first to ensure you understand all the implications for the self employment tax on foreign earned income.

 Consider Your Location

-Appropriate business expenses can be deducted to help alleviate the burden that self-employment taxes can have on expats.
+Appropriate business expenses can be deducted to help alleviate the burden of self employment tax for expats.
 For example, the following expenses are often deducted using the Schedule C:

 - Legal and professional services